PuruVJ/puruvjdev3/src/blog/styling-react--the-power-of-css-modules.md

 # Playing nice with TypeScript

-CSS Modules are great, but only 1 little issue with them: **VSCode Intellisense**.
+CSS Modules are great, but only one little issue with them: **VSCode Intellisense**.

 First off, if you're using TypeScript, you simply can't do